GluuFederation/docs-ce-prod/3.1.1/source/index.md

 open standards are so important for IAM.

 ### Open Standards
-While there are many open standards for IAM, Gluu focuses on just a few.
-Consolidation saves money, and one-off integrations should be avoided.
 The Gluu Server implements the following open web standards for authentication, authorization, federated identity, and identity management:

 - OAuth 2.0
 - SAML 2.0